rachithaiyappa/rachithaiyappa.github.io/about/index.md

 I like physics but I love tennis.
 Been playing the sport since I was as tall as the racquet!
 Simpler times!

 Actually, I like lots of other things.
-More on that to follow
+More on that to follow...